12 Top Music Festivals & Events in Romania for Everyone

 – to name a few, but there are many more!

-I don’t know about you but I always check for local events, music, arts or film festivals when I’m traveling to a new place.
-Attending one is one of the best things I can do to experience local culture, discover new places and connect with people outside the typical tourist context.
+I don’t know about you but I always check for local events, music, arts, or film festivals when I’m traveling to a new place.
+Attending one is one of the best things I can do to experience local culture, discover new places, and connect with people outside the typical tourist context.

 Most of them take place in June - September which is also the best time to visit our country.
-So let’s see the 12 coolest Romanian festivals:
+So let’s see the 16 coolest Romanian festivals:

-1. UNTOLD in Cluj Napoca
+1. UNTOLD

 UNTOLD festival is Romania’s largest electronic music festival taking place over 4 days with an impressive lineup of world-renowned artists, bands and DJs across 4 stages.

-The 2023 edition took place from the 3rd to the 6th of August and featured headliners such as David Guetta, Martin Garrix, Armin Van Buuren (considered by many Romanians the best DJ), Boris Breschja but also artists from other music genres like Imagine Dragons, Ava Max, Bebe Rexha or Thievery Corporation.
+The 2023 edition took place from the 3rd to the 6th of August and featured headliners such as David Guetta, Martin Garrix, Armin Van Buuren (considered by many Romanians the best DJ), Boris Breschja but also international artists from other music genres like Imagine Dragons, Ava Max, Bebe Rexha or Thievery Corporation.
 A record of over 300,000 participants from over 100 countries all over the world attended.

-Day tickets, full-festival tickets and VIP packages are available starting at 99 Euro.
+Day tickets, full-festival tickets, and VIP packages are available starting at 99 Euro.
 The sooner you buy them, the better.
 For more info about the 2024 Untold festival, check their official website.

 The festival takes place in Cluj-Napoca’s Central Park and the main stage is in Cluj Arena.
 Accommodation prices might get spicier as the festival approaches, so make sure you get one early.